 The Loop, although the center hub for Chicago, tends to get pretty dead after the work day.
 If nightlife is a priority for you, opt instead for nearby River North.
 The area is packed with a standout roster of dining options including chef Ricky Bayless's Frontera Grill.
 Wicker Park and Bucktown though, are really where it's at.
 The two neighborhoods contain everything.
 There are chic cocktail bars and arcade bars, watering holes with local talents, and cozy dive bars to knock back a few.
 The demographic of these neighborhoods skews young, so expect bars to stay open late with lots of trendy types getting their buzz on.

 Logan Square has its fair share of fancy restaurants and bars, but when the night hits, so do the parties.
-Dance to a DJ seat at places like East Room, where concertgoers and late-night shift workers come ready to let loose.
+Dance to a DJ set at places like Slippery Slope, where concertgoers and late-night shift workers come ready to let loose.
 Also, here's your chance to try one of the countless breweries in town.
 Things take a glitzy turn at West Loop where happy hours hit new heights — literally.
 Choose from three bars inside Mexican restaurant La Josie, one of which is located conveniently on the rooftop; sip expertly made drinks at Cindy's, located on the rooftop of the Chicago Athletic Association Hotel; or, if you prefer things closer to the ground, the Aviary's inventive cocktails will make you soar.

 Cubs fans don't need to settle for overpriced beers at Wrigley Field.
 Post-baseball drink options abound in Wrigleyville and adjacent Lake View and Roscoe Village.
 Sip your favorite craft beers in a garden, risk brain freeze with the alcoholic slushies at a famed gay club, or save money on tickets and cheer for the Cubs at this historic sports bar instead.